justinfraz/Cafe-Fausse/README.md

 Setup HTTPS / SSL on server (if deploying publicly)

 (Optional) Use Docker / docker-compose to containerize your services for consistency

----

-🧷 Acknowledgements

-Flask

-React

-React Testing Library

-Any other libraries, designs or resources you used